Hallé Choir in Manchester

 What does membership cost?

-There is a suggested annual membership donation – currently £15 per month (£7 for concessions).
+There is a guideline annual membership donation – currently £18 per month.
 All other costs such as vocal coaching, rehearsal, concert and music costs are provided.

 What if I am a student?